 Write static pages

-When you site is done, you can continue to serve it within your Flask app, or you can write static html pages ready to be published on the web as a static site.
+Once your site is complete, you can choose to either serve it within your Flask app or write static HTML pages ready for publication on the web as a static site.

-Almoststatic has the method write_static which write static pages on the disk.
-It only write the pages in the location that you choose.
+Almoststatic provides the write_static method, which writes static pages to the disk.
+It only writes the pages in the location that you specify.

-The is up to you to publish your pages where you need and also to copy your static contents.
+It is up to you to publish your pages where needed and to copy your static contents.

-The best way to write static site is to write a little script, the core of script should be:
+The best way to write a static site is to create a small script.
+The core of the script should look like this:

 import sys